nbergeland/BizWiz/README.md

 The code now runs significantly faster and uses a fraction of the API calls while maintaining the same functionality.​​​​​​​​​​​​​​​​

+## API Cost Breakdown

+Looking at your code, I can estimate the Google Places API costs based on the API calls being made.
+Let me break down the usage:Based on the search results and analyzing your code, here's the estimated cost breakdown for running this Google Places API code:

+## API Usage Analysis

+Your code makes the following Google Places API calls:

+1. **Chick-fil-A locations**: 1 initial call + potential pagination calls
+2. **Competitor locations**: 7 competitors × 1 call each = 7 calls
+3. **Points of Interest**: 4 POI types × 1 call each = 4 calls

+**Total API calls per run: ~12-15 calls** (depending on pagination)

+## Google Places API Pricing

+Based on current Google Places API pricing, Nearby Search requests cost approximately $0.032 USD per call.
+However, Google provides 10K free calls per SKU per month for commonly used APIs.

+## Cost Estimation

+**Per execution:**
+- 12-15 API calls × $0.032 = **$0.38 - $0.48 per run**

+**Monthly costs (if run daily):**
+- 30 runs × $0.48 = **~$14.40/month**

+**However, with Google's free tier:**
+- You get 10,000 free Nearby Search calls per month
+- At 15 calls per run, you could run this **~666 times per month for free**
+- **Cost would be $0 unless you exceed the free tier**

+## Additional Considerations

+1. **Caching saves money**: Your code uses smart caching, so subsequent runs won't repeat API calls for the same data
+2. **Rate limiting**: Your code includes appropriate delays to stay within API limits
+3. **Pagination costs**: Each pagination request (next page token) incurs an additional $0.032 charge

+## Recommendations

+- **For development/testing**: Likely free due to the 10K monthly limit
+- **For production**: Monitor usage carefully; consider implementing more aggressive caching
+- **Cost optimization**: The current caching strategy should keep you well within free limits for most use cases

+This version of the code is well-optimized for cost efficiency with its caching system and bulk data fetching approach.

 ### Code V1 - WARNING HAS EXCESSIVE API CALLS BUILT IN

 ```